 Paul loves the ever-evolving nature of technology and the fact that every great breakthrough ignites the creative fires of yet another generation of entrepreneurs who have a vision of what lies ahead and the passion for building a world-changing company that capitalizes on that vision.
 There literally is no bottom to the well of opportunities that can become the next big idea.

-Prior to co-founding Madrona Investment Group in 1995, Paul was a Partner at the Seattle law firm of Perkins Coie, a co-founder of William D. Ruckelshaus Associates and a general partner in the Environmental Venture Fund, a Chicago-based venture capital fund formed in 1987.
+Before co-founding Madrona Investment Group in 1995, Paul was a partner at the Seattle law firm of Perkins Coie, a co-founder of William D. Ruckelshaus Associates, and a general partner in the Environmental Venture Fund, a Chicago-based venture capital fund formed in 1987.

 Paul is a graduate of Amherst College and the University of Utah Law School.